 Despite a significant increase in workload, the necessary human resources have been missing in public social services to deal with it adequately.
 This challenge, already present before the pandemic, has been exacerbated significantly by the Covid-19 crisis.
 As highlighted, among others, by Riga's City Council Welfare Department, there are few specialist professionals dealing with infectious diseases and the workforce was reduced by a combination of reasons.
 For example, several professionals could not perform their work as they or their family members were symptomatic or belonged to high-risk groups, and therefore had to self-isolate.
+These observations have been also confirmed by the literature; for example, according to the report of the institute for long-term care in the Netherlands on Covid-19 impact on care services: "The availability of sufficient staff was a major concern in the various phases of the pandemic".
 Fear of infection as well as school closures leading to increased childcare responsibilities also contributed to staff shortages.